aditya2152/Ecom/README.md

 🤝 Contributing

-Contributions are welcome!
-Feel free to fork this repo and create a PR.
+We welcome contributions of all kinds!
+Feel free to fork the repo and submit a pull request:

-git checkout -b feature/your-feature git commit -m "Add new feature" git push origin feature/your-feature
+git checkout -b feature/amazing-feature git commit -m "Add amazing feature" git push origin feature/amazing-feature

+Open an issue for bugs, enhancements, or feedback. 🙌

 🪪 License

-MIT License — Feel free to use and modify this project for personal or commercial purposes.
+MIT License — Use, modify, and distribute freely for personal or commercial purposes.